davideicardi/search-crawler/README.md

 Website crawling is implemented using [Christopher Giffard's SimpleCrawler](https://github.com/cgiffard/node-simplecrawler).
 Pages are stored in a MongoDb and search is powered by a full text mongodb query, see [full text index](http://docs.mongodb.org/manual/core/index-text/).

+### Features

+- Embedded crawler and parser
+- MongoDB powered full text search
+- Available as REST API
+- Can manage multiple websites
+- Customizable content selector (you can select which part of the page to parse)
+- Can crawl an entire domain or just a website section

 ### Screenshots

 ![site detail](https://raw.githubusercontent.com/davideicardi/search-crawler/master/docs/site-detail.png)